evanwill/write-md/content/1-intro.md

 Tools like Google Docs are proprietary platforms with unclear privacy, security, and ownership.
 These situations presents challenges to collaboration, innovation, and sustainability.

+*You can write in Markdown and convert into DOCX and other formats...*

 ## Document Preparation Systems

 - Software: [LaTeX](https://www.latex-project.org/) ([ConTeXt](https://wiki.contextgarden.net/Main_Page), [LuaTeX](https://www.luatex.org/), or others that build on top of [TeX](https://tug.org/))